-EU Directive 2004/39/EC on Markets in Financial Instruments Directive (MiFID or MiFID I) allows securities brokers and foreign exchange (Forex) service providers, who are licenced in Lithuania, to offer their services all across single European market.
+EU Directive 2004/39/EC on Markets in Financial Instruments Directive (MiFID or MiFID I) license allows securities brokers and foreign exchange (Forex) service providers, who are licenced in Lithuania, to offer their services all across single European market.
 According to EU laws, MiFID provides coherent regulation of all financial investment services between all European Union (EU) and European Economic Area (EEA) member states.

 MiFID licensed Lithuanian Brokerage and Forex companies are allowed provide services to the clients in any other EU member-states, including big markets such as UK, Germany and France, without any additional licensing.
 License passporting procedure is very simple and takes one month.
 Regulators from other EU member-states are not allowed to implement any additional restrictions for MiFID licensed companies.
 Services in other jurisdictions may be provided directly, through registered subsidiary or through the agent (legal entity).

 Lithuanian regulation allows CEO of the company, dealers and brokers to reside outside Lithuania enabling them to be near their clients.
 Alternatively, dealers and brokers can be employed in the subsidiary or agent of the Lithuanian company in their home country in other EU jurisdiction.

 Companies licensed in Lithuania are allowed to be direct members of the stock exchanges, depositories and clearinghouses registered in any other EU jurisdiction without any restrictions.
 This creates safe, efficient and cost effective pan-European investment advisory, securities brokerage or Forex dealing vehicle.
 Modern financial infrastructure makes Lithuania one of the most attractive places to securities brokers and Forex dealers in single European market.